New Year Bumper Sale @ Rs. 1 X

 Interaction between Food and Amiact 100 Injection

-Taking Amiact 100 Injection with food does not harm your health.
+Taking Amiact 100 Injection with food is safe.

 Interaction between Alcohol and Amiact 100 Injection